labex-labs/open-source-labs/git/30-seconds-of-git/lab-stage-files/step1.md

 ```shell
 git status
 ```
-4. Alternatively, you can use a fileglob to add all files with a `.js` extension:
+4. Alternatively, add all files with a `.js` extension:
 ```shell
 git add *.js
 ```